Bio-Prime/documentation/docs/index.md

 ![access2](./access2.png)

 This allows the user to add a comment, manage the primer volume and formulation or correct any possible mistakes that were made while adding a new primer into the repository.
 The level of allowed editing is based on the the user's assigned role.
+Everything is saved in the "History" section.

 ## Ordering New Primers